chrismarti343/data_structure_tutorial/1-queue.md

     def get_queue(self):
         return self.queue
 ```
 To prove our code is working.
-We going to pretende that there are four people registering to this list in the next order: Christian, David, Daniel, Oscar.
+We going to pretend that there are four people registered in this list in the next order: Christian, David, Daniel, Oscar.

 Then the code for this part would be the following: